 A western New York school district has canceled the remainder of its varsity football season in the aftermath of a player's death from injuries suffered during a game.

-The Observer of Dunkirk reports that the Westfield Board of Education on Monday approved cancelling the Westfield-Brocton team's remaining games because of the death earlier this month of 16-year-old Damon James.
+reports that the Westfield Board of Education on Monday approved cancelling the Westfield-Brocton team's remaining games because of the death earlier this month of 16-year-old Damon James.

 The junior running back from Brocton lost consciousness after a helmet-to-helmet hit during a game Sept.
 13. He died three days later at a Buffalo hospital.